-23.3.4 Timely planting of agro-ecologically adapted varieties
+3.4 Timely planting of agro ecologically adapted varieties

-Early planting may shift the period between anthesis and dough-development in maize to a time frame in the growing season when drought and heat stress are less likely to be encountered.
+Early planting may shift the period between anthesis and dough development in maize to a time frame in the growing season when drought and heat stress are less likely to be encountered.

 (Bruns, 2003).
 However, in some cases, early planting increases the risk of pre-harvest contamination.
-For instance, early planted maize in Georgia, USA, is at higher risk because the critical grain filling period, which begins 20 days after silking, falls when the seasonal maximum and minimum temperature are highest and when net evaporation (moisture stress) is at its peak (Widstrom et al., 1990).
+For instance, early planted maize in Georgia, USA, is at higher risk because the critical grain filling period, which begins 20 days after silking, falls when the seasonal maximum and minimum temperatures are the highest and when net evaporation (moisture stress) is at its peak (Widstrom et al., 1990).
 It is important for varieties to be well adapted to local conditions.
 Matching the variety to the agro-ecology allows the crop to mature before moisture stress occurs.
-However, the crop should not mature too early during the rainfall season as in most parts of Africa, alternative drying techniques (e.g. forced air dying) are not practically achievable.
+However, the crop should not mature too early during the rainfall season, as in most parts of Africa, alternative drying techniques (e.g. forced air dying) are not practically achievable.
 Rainfall patterns have also become so irregular due to climate change that ‘variety-agroecology-time of planting’ matching has become almost impossible.

-23.3.5 Water stress management
+3.5 Water stress management

-Drought stress is a major contributary factor in pre-harvest aflatoxin contamination.
+Drought stress is a major contributory factor in pre-harvest aflatoxin contamination.
 Maize plants exposed to drought stress are more susceptible to infection by toxigenic fungi than are unstressed plants (Kebede et al., 2012).
 The decrease in aw reduces phytoalexin production in crops (Wotton and Strange, 1985; Dorner et al., 1989).
 Phytoalexins are antimicrobial substances synthesised by plants that accumulate rapidly at areas of pathogen infection.
 In developing groundnut kernels, for example, sufficient phytoalexins are produced at high aw (>0.97) to inhibit growth of A. flavus and subsequent aflatoxin contamination.
 Moisture loss in pre-harvest kernels lowers the capacity of phytoalexin production and is eventually lost at aw < 0.95.
-In immature groundnuts, aflatoxin does not form until phytoalexin production ceases in drought stressed plants (Dorner et al., 1989).
+In immature groundnuts, aflatoxin does not form until phytoalexin production ceases in drought-stressed plants (Dorner et al., 1989).
 Although there are no data relating phytoalexin and aflatoxin contamination in pre-harvest maize, correlation between end of season drought stress and aflatoxin contamination is well established.
 Drought stress during grain filling results in cracks which may enhance A. flavus infection and subsequent aflatoxin development (Smart et al., 1990).
 Periodic drought stress aggravates aflatoxin contamination by eliminating microbial competitors for the toxigenic fungi, resulting in high populations of the aflatoxin producers (Sorenson et al., 1984; Diener et al., 1987).